yagopv/portfolio/_posts/2014-01-01-oysho-mobile.markdown

 client: Inditex
 category: Web Development
 ---

+#### The Website
-We created this site using latest mobile design patterns and HTML5, CSS and JavaScript
+We created this site using latest mobile design patterns and a lot of JavaScript :)

+#### What I learned
+I could improve my JavaScript design patterns knowledge and understand the client business rules better

+#### Tech
+- HTML
+- CSS
+- JavaScript
+- jQuery